 Actors will play the characters and work through the plot, taking part in fun, interactive activities and developing their knowledge and understanding of essential drama forms.
 Drama forms taught include thought aloud, mime, hot seating, frozen pictures, slow motion, and how to create tension and suspense.

 Students may register early in February to particpate in the after-school club.
-Teachers Kirby Chittenden, Elyse Westerman, Alex Klomparens, Jordin Weber, and Ashley Mulder assist as drama coaches during the six-week sessions.
+Teachers Kirby Chittenden, Elyse Westerman, Alex Klomparens, Jordin Weber, and Ashley Bailey assist as drama coaches during the six-week sessions after school in February and March.